AaronAtayan310/Team-Project-Repository/docs/proj1_function_reference.md

 # Crime Research Data Pipeline Function Library – Reference Guide

 This document provides comprehensive reference information for all functions in the crime research data pipeline library (Project 1).
-To find the source file in this repository for these functions, use `src` -> `proj1_crime_data_library.py`.
+To find the main file in this repository for the function library to view the definitions of these functions, use `src` -> `proj1_crime_data_library.py`.

 ## Table of Contents